 Licenses, proof of registrations or permits and other industry-specific records, are also a requirement in some industries.

-In Australia it a legal requirement to provide invoices to a customer within 28 days of their request when you make a sale of $75 or $82.50 including tax
+In Australia it is a legal requirement to provide invoices to a customer within 28 days of their request when you make a sale of $75 or $82.50, including tax

-Specifically, for invoices (less) <$1000 the following should be clear.
+Specifically, for invoices (less than) <$1000 the following should be clear: